Pairwise Sequential Randomization and Its Properties: Real Data Example

-Using the simulated outcome variable, we estimated the average treatment effect using $\hat{\tau}=[\sum_{i=1}^{n} T_i^{\textup{sim}} y_i^{\textup{sim}}]/\sum_{i=1}^{n}T_i^{\textup{sim}}-[\sum_{i=1}^{n} (1-T_i^{\textup{sim}})y_i^{\textup{sim}}]/\sum_{i=1}^{n}(1-T_i^{\textup{sim}})$ under the proposed method, rerandomization, and complete randomization.
-The resulting performance comparison is summarized in Table \ref{tab:real_data}.
-As seen from this table, in terms of estimating the treatment effect, the proposed method exhibits the best performance compared with rerandomization and complete randomization.
-The proposed method yields the largest percent reduction in variance (PRIV) and the lowest variance.
-For rerandomization, a smaller threshold (i.e., $M<30$ or $M<40$) results in better performance; however, this comes at the cost of a longer computational time and a lower acceptance probability.
-Note that the $R^2$ for the regression fitted to the original data is only $0.33$, and because of the finite sample size, the optimal PRIV cannot be achieved.
-We can see that if we increase the sample size to $n=744$, the PRIV of the proposed method is greatly improved and is very close to optimal, whereas that of the rerandomization method does not improve at all.
+Using the simulated outcome variable, we obtained the average treatment effect using $\hat{\tau}$.
+The performance comparison is summarized in Table \ref{tab:real_data}.
+The proposed method exhibits the best performance compared with other methods especially under large sample size.
+It yields the largest PRIV and the lowest variance.
+For rerandomization, a smaller threshold results in better performance; however, this comes at the cost of a longer computational time and a lower acceptance probability.
+Note that the $R^2$ for the regression fitted to the original data is only $0.33$, therefore, the maximum of PRIV is 0.33.
+Because of the finite sample size, the optimal PRIV cannot be achieved.
+We can see that if we increase the sample size, the PRIV of the proposed method is greatly improved and is close to optimal, whereas that of the rerandomization method does not improve at all.
 The gain from the proposed method is quite substantial.
-This simulation clearly illustrates the potential of the proposed method in the context of big data, in which both the dimension $p$ and the sample size $n$ are relatively large.